silum/astrokat-wiki/Catalogues-to-configurations.md

 ## Complex spectral line monitoring observation
-Not all observations are straight forward, depending on science need, the observation configuration may be complex with looped observations over LST ranges.
-It is worth while noting that these observations do not have a cadence on the calibration standards, which will cause the standards to be observed directly after the target list.
+Not all observations are straightforward, depending on science need, the observation configuration may be complex with looped observations over LST ranges.
+It is worthwhile noting that these observations do not have a cadence on the calibration standards, which will cause the standards to be observed directly after the target list.
 * Input catalogue
 ```
 G328.24-0.55, radec B1950, 15:54:06.11, -53:50:47.0